Dan L. Horton

 Address: Department of Entomology

-I provide extension entomology programming for fruits and ornamentals (north GA).
+I provide extension entomology programming for fruits.
 University fruit research and extension programs across the Southeast are heavily regionalized.
 I am active in this scientist- and grower-led initiative, having provided leadership in our multi-state effort since its inception.
-I am also active nationally in pesticide policy.

-Fruits ($113 million, 2007) and nurseries ($175, north GA) are significant industries in our state.
 Georgia is third nationally in blueberries, while Georgia and South Carolina are third and second in peach production.
-Uncompromising market demand for almost blemish-free fruit is confounded by our inadequate understanding of pest biology.
+Uncompromising market demand for almost blemish-free fruit is confounded by inadequate sampling technologies and our poor understanding of pest biology.
 These conflicting realities mandate conservative, pesticide-intensive IPM programs.
 That said, growers want dependable, cost-effective IPM programs that help them meet escalating societal standards for food safety, worker safety and environmental stewardship.

 Peaches are my main focus.
-In addition to my extension responsibilities, I supervise a modest peach research effort.
-I also serve as South Carolina's peach entomologist and as an adjunct professor at Clemson University.
-Current research focuses on the peachtree/lesser peachtree borer complex, leafhopper vectors of Xylella fastidiosa, and incorporation of reduced-risk insecticides into commercial practice.
+In addition to my extension responsibilities, I participate in collaborative peach research efforts.
+I also serve as South Carolina's fruit entomologist and as an adjunct professor at Clemson University.
+Current research focuses on the peachtree/lesser peachtree borer complex, and scale.
+UGA's Pesticide Safety Education Program (PSEP) is responsible for the critical training, and on-going re-certification training of some 25,000 Georgias currently licensed to apply restricted-use pesticides.

 Fruit Insect IPM Personnel